 Still, how can the world's work be done either intelligently or efficiently, if it is done by men of common sense that never bother their heads a minute about scientific method?
 That question can be answered, I think, if we begin from another.
 Why is it that scientists need scientific method?
+Why must such intelligent men be encumbered with abstrase technical terms, and abstract reasoning, Why must such intelligent men be encumbered with the paraphernalia of laboratories and the dull backs of second light of the scientific allocations.

-Why must such intelligent men be encumbered with the paraphernalia of laboratories and the dull books of specialized libraries?
-Why should they be trained in observation and logic?
+of laboratories and the dull books of specialized libraries?
+Why should they be trained in observation and in logic?
 Why should they be tied down by abstruse technical terms and abstract reasoning?
-Clearly it is because their inquiry moves off from the familiar to the unfamiliar, from the obvious to the recondite.
-They have to attend to things as related to us in the mannor that leads to things as related to one another.
-When they reach the universal relations of things to one another, they are straining beyond the native range of insight into sensible presentations and they need the crutches of method to fix their gaze on things as neither sensibly given nor concrete nor particular.
-Common sense, on the other hand, has no such appirations.
+Giarly Clearly it is because their inquiry moves off from the familiar to the unfamiliar, from the obvious to the recondite.
+They have to attend to things as related to us in the manner that leads to things as related to one another. when they reach the universal relations of things to one another, they are straining beyond the native range of insight into sensible presentations and need the crutches of method to fix their gaze on things as neither sensibly given nor concrete nor particular.
+Common sense, on the other hand, has no such aspirations.
 It clings to the immediate and practical, the concrete and particular.
 It remains within the familiar world of things for us.
-Rockets and space platforms are superfluous, if you intend to remain on this earth.
-So also is scientific method superfluous in the performance of the tasks of common sense.
+Rookets and ap space platforms are superfluous, if you intend to remain on this earth.
+So also is scientific method superfluous in the performance of the tasks of common BOISSY sense.
 Like the sciences, it is an accumulation of related insights into the data of experience.
 Like the sciences, it is the fruit of a vast collaboration.
-Like the sciences, it has been bested by its practical results.
+Like the sciences, it has been tested by is practical results.
 Still there is a profound difference.
-For the sciences have theoretical aspirations, and common sense has none.
+For the sciencesha have theoretical aspirations, and common sense has none.
 The sciences would speak precisely and with universal validity, but common sense would speak only to persons and only about the concrete and particular.
 The sciences need methods to reach their abstract and universal objects; but scientists need common sense to apply methods properly in executing the concrete tasks of particular investigations, just as logicians need common sense if they are to grasp what is meant in each concrete act of human utterance.
 It has been argued that there exists a complementarity between classical and statistical investigations; perhaps it now is evident that the whole of science, with logic thrown in, is a development of intelligence that is complementary to the development named common sense.
 Rational choice is not between science and common sense; it is a choice of both, of science to master the universal, and of common sense to deal with the particular.